The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Image Source

 A one-column landing page centers the text in the middle of the page layout.
-Below it, is a call-to-action that directs users to your offer.
-It’s simple and straightforward, improving your chances for conversion.
+Below it is a CTA that directs users to your offer.
+It's simple and straightforward, improving your chances for conversion.
+Use our free landing page builder to build your own page today.

 18. Asymmetrical